jklappenbach/cajeta/test/TestPlan.md

       - Annotations
   - Methods
 - Can allocate class from constructor
-### Method calls
-- Can run main and call method, returning its value
-- Can run main, allocate class, call method, ...
 ## System
 - Can get current time in ms
 - Can get environment variables